lkw0012-sudo/AI-DTAF/README.md

 To use the folder follow the instructions below:

 Download Python 3.13: https://www.python.org/downloads/release/python-31313/

+Install VS Code: Download and install the editor from code.visualstudio.com

+Install the Python Extension: Open VS Code, go to the Extensions icon on the left sidebar, search for "Python," and click Install.

 Download Ollama: https://ollama.com/

-After installing Ollama, go to your command terminal (Windows Key + R, type cmd, Enter) and paste the following command:
+After installing Ollama, go to your command terminal (Windows Key + R, type "cmd", Enter) and paste the following command:

 ollama pull qwen2.5:7b